Conscription in Rhodesia: Paramilitary units

-From 1975 some reservists were posted to the newly created Guard Force.
-These were mainly young white national servicemen who had been assessed as being of low quality and elderly reservists.
-The Guard Force was responsible for the protected villages which the Rhodesian Government had forced many black people to move into.
-The Guard Force received little training and its members often committed crimes against the residents of the protected villages.
+From 1975, some conscripts were posted to the newly created Guard Force.
+These were mainly young white national servicemen who had been assessed as low quality, as well as elderly reservists.
+The Guard Force took over responsibility for many of the protected villages from the Ministry of Internal Affairs, with half of the ministry's allocation of national servicemen being reassigned to the force.
+Its personnel received little training and often committed crimes against the residents of the protected villages.
+The Guard Force was expanded from 1977 and took on a more active role that included conducting patrols and ambushes.
+From 1978, it began to protect white-owned farms and key infrastructure.
+The force had a strength of 7,000 men in late 1979.